Getting Started with the TypeScript PDF Viewer

-This guide explains how to create and run a TypeScript PDF Viewer application using Syncfusion Essential JS 2 in standalone mode.
+This section explains how to create and run a TypeScript PDF Viewer application using Syncfusion Essential JS 2 in standalone mode.

 Prerequisites